dewald-els/whatsapp-desktop-client/README.md

 # WhatsApp Desktop for Linux

-A feature-rich WhatsApp Desktop client for Linux with native system integration, built with Electron, React 19, and shadcn/ui.
+A silly WhatsApp Desktop client for Linux with native system integration, built with Electron, React 19, and shadcn/ui.
+Just for me for fun!
+Not intended for production use

 ## Quick Start